eudoxia0/flashcards/Cards/Medicine.md

 C:
 Term: [pericoronitis]

-Definition: [Infection of the gum around a partially erupted wisdom tooth.]
+Definition: [infection of the gum around a partially-erupted wisdom tooth.]